Final Four: At Florida Atlantic, it's not 'F-A-Who?' anymore

 It didn’t stop them from trying.
 In 1993, FAU set out on building a Division I sports program, a move that brings with it a commitment to spending more, growing more and dealing with more outside pressures.

-In 2001, former Miami University coach Howard Schnellenberger, an acolyte of Bryant himself, came out of retirement and built the football program from scratch with an early capital raise of $13 million.
+In 2001, former University of Miami coach Howard Schnellenberger, an acolyte of Bryant himself, came out of retirement and built the football program from scratch with an early capital raise of $13 million.
 A program that began with 22 scholarship players found itself in the New Orleans Bowl by 2007.

 “It’s been a great romance and it’s produced, I think, a wonderful child,” Schnellenberger said then in an ESPN.com interview.